Tobias

-Tobias is the transliteration of the Τωβίας, which is a Hellenization of the Biblical Hebrew name טוֹבִיה, which is the name of several minor Biblical figures as well as the protagonist of the apocryphal Book of Tobit.
-Tobias is a popular male given name for both Christians and Jews in English-speaking countries, German-speaking countries, the Low Countries, and Scandinavian countries.
+Tobias is the romanization into Latin letters of the Koine Greek name Τωβίας, which itself is a Hellenization of the Biblical Hebrew name טוֹבִיה.
+It is the name of several minor Biblical figures as well as a major character in the Book of Tobit.
+Tobias is a common male given name in English-speaking, German-speaking, Dutch-speaking, and Scandinavian-language regions.

-In English-speaking countries, it is often shortened to Toby and derivative names include Tobey.
+In English-speaking regions, it is often shortened to Toby or Tobey.
 In German, this name appears as Tobias or Tobi; in French as Tobie; and in Swedish as Tobias or Tobbe.